CDNS Cadence Design Systems Inc

 Profitability & Capital Efficiency

-From a capital efficiency perspective, ROIC is 22.62%, WACC is 9.52%, and the economic spread is 13.10%.
-On balance, the company generate meaningful returns above their cost of capital, a hallmark of competitively advantaged businesses.
-Supporting metrics show ROE at 21.95% and ROA at 11.36%, a combination that helps frame whether profitability strength is broad enough to hold through different market conditions.
-Taken together, the return profile suggests a company with credible compounding capacity if current operating execution persists.
+From a capital efficiency perspective, ROIC is 19.02%, WACC is 10.20%, and the economic spread is 8.81%.
+On balance, the company marginally exceed their cost of capital, suggesting modest but present value creation.
+Supporting metrics show ROE at 21.16% and ROA at 11.01%, a combination that helps frame whether profitability strength is broad enough to hold through different market conditions.
+Taken together, the return profile suggests a company that is value-creative but with less room for execution slippage.

 Valuation

-Multiple analysis puts the company at trailing P/E of 68.65, forward P/E of 34.95, PEG of 2.23.
+Multiple analysis puts the company at trailing P/E of 80.30, forward P/E of 42.76, PEG of 2.63.
 The spread from trailing to forward multiple is wide enough to suggest earnings momentum is a meaningful part of the current valuation case.
-On a PEG basis, valuation is in the middle ground — fair for the growth on offer, with the return case resting on earnings delivery rather than re-rating.
-The current ratio of 2.86 indicates the company is well-positioned to meet near-term obligations.
+Growth-adjusted, the company is priced at a premium — a level that demands consistent execution and limits the potential for multiple expansion from here.
+At 1.47, the aggregate current ratio reflects the company with limited near-term liquidity buffer.
 The combined valuation and liquidity profile points to a company where current prices embed meaningful growth expectations, and where delivery against those expectations will drive the return outcome.

 Margins & Cash Generation